dustindoucette/Movie-Trailer-Rating-Program/README.md

     ```
     Movie_Trailer_Program
     │   Program.py (Main Python Program)
-    |   GenerateFrames.py (Generates individual frames for each movie trailer)
+    |   GenerateFrames.py (Generates individual frames for each movie trailer given to it)
     |   README.md (This guide)
     │
     └───Images